-Liz Weston’s column: At what age can you ignore your credit score?
+At what age can you ignore your credit score?

-There are reasons why credit scores still matter to older people, even when they don't plan to borrow money.
+Liz Weston: There are reasons why credit scores still matter to older people, even when they don't plan to borrow money.
 And then there are reasons to let credit scores take a hit.

 NEW YORK — At some point, you’ll buy your last car and refinance your last mortgage.
 Surely then you can stop worrying about your credit scores.